Virtual Colonoscopy - Topic Overview

 How is it done?

-Virtual colonoscopy may be done in
+Virtual colonoscopy is usually done in

 doctor who specializes in performing and interpreting diagnostic imaging tests